Chapter 3 BWV 137 Lobe den Herren, den mächtigen König der Ehren

 These three sections are essentially fugal, the order of entry changed on the last occasion.
 The middle (divided) phrases are in solid blocks of four-part harmony entirely appropriate to the entreaty----come in your multitudes, let psalter and harp awake!
 Readers will, by now, be well aware of how Bach frequently adapts his choral textures so as to reflect the meanings of individual lines of text.
 (They may wish to remind themselves of an earlier excellent example, the first movement of C 116 (vol 2, chapter 26) where three phrases are strongly chordal, two fugal and one declamatory).

 Such is the certainty of Bach's grasp of his material in this joyous movement that one might suspect that he returned to the challenges of the chorale/fantasia with an enthusiasm amounting to gusto.
-On the other hand, with the possible exception of C 129, it seems to have been some time before he returned to this structure, another of those tantalizing contradictions we keep uncovering.
+On the other hand, with the possible exception of C 129, it seems to have been some time before he again returned to this structure, another of those tantalizing contradictions we keep uncovering.

 The alto aria begins with the obligatory command to praise Him since He protects us all.
 But it is probably the second-line image that Bach had in mind when devising the principal musical ideas.
 This is of the wings of the soaring eagles, the only imaginative image in the stanza.
-The violin obbligato soars and gyrates around the voice which simply intones a slightly ornamented, but instantly recognisable version of the chorale.
+The violin obbligato circles and gyrates around the voice which simply intones a slightly ornamented, but instantly recognisable version of the chorale.

 This is an uncomplicated ritornello movement which, despite the contrasting touches of minor modes that Bach manages to unearth in the middle, remains essentially all lightness and joy.

 The image of wings, now extending over us for our protection, also underpins the third movement, surely one of the jewels in this particular crown----praise the Lord who has given you health and guidance----His wings extend above you.
 This magnificent duet for soprano and bass is accompanied by two oboes and continuo.
 The mode is, for the first time, minor but this does nothing to dampen the energy or infectiousness of the setting.
 The form is ritornello and the structural details are deliciously subtle.